yyyyyxie/DNTextSpotter/README.md

 ## Citation

+🤩 If you encounter any difficulty using our code, please do not hesitate to submit an issue or directly contact us!

-If you find DNTextSpotter helpful, please consider giving this repo a star ⭐ and citing:
+😍 If you do find our work helpful (or if you would be so kind as to offer us some encouragement), please consider kindly giving a star, and citing our paper.

 ```
 @article{xie2024dntextspotter,